Nanobot Adapter

 guard = Edictum.from_template("nanobot-agent")

-# From Python contracts
+# From Python rulesets

 from edictum import deny_sensitive_reads